plzm/rag-vector-agent-semantic-kernel/labs/lab6/EXE2_Agent.md

 3. Create a new method Call_CityPoetAgentWithSkills

     3.1 This method create a Agent instance and controlde chat loop.
 It capture 2 variables used by the agent: Subject and Poet.
+    `KernelArguments` in Semantic Kernel provides a way to pass dynamic arguments to the kernel's functions or agents.
+These arguments allow you to customize and control the behavior of the kernel at runtime, making it more flexible and adaptable to different scenarios.

     ```csharp
         /// <summary>